cognimech/Denga/README.md

-## Di, a Haskell trading toolkit
+## Denga, a Haskell trading framework

 ### About

-Di is an open source trading framework written in Haskell.
+Denga is an open source trading framework written in Haskell.
 It is designed to provide:

 * connector/backtesting independent interface
 * powerful tools for backtesting